neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 Thus, TypoScript objects take some *input* which is given through the context and the properties, and produce a single *output value*.
-Internally, they can modify the context, and trigger rendering of nested TypoScript objects: This way, a big task (like rendering a whole web page) can be split into many smaller tasks (render a single image, render a text, ...): The results of the small tasks are then again put together, forming the final end result.
+Internally, they can modify the context, and trigger rendering of nested TypoScript objects: This way, a big task (like rendering a whole web page) can be split into many smaller tasks (render a single image, render some text, ...): The results of the small tasks are then put together again, forming the final end result.

-Because it is a fundamental principle that TypoScript objects call nested TypoScript objects, the rendering process forms a *tree* of TypoScript objects, which can also be inspected using a TypoScript debugger.
+TypoScript object nesting is a fundamental principle of TypoScript.
+As TypoScript objects call nested TypoScript objects, the rendering process forms a *tree* of TypoScript objects.

 TypoScript objects are implemented by a PHP class, which is instantiated at runtime.
 A single PHP class is the basis for many TypoScript objects.
-We will highlight the exact connection between TypoScript objects and their PHP implementations at a later chapter.
+We will highlight the exact connection between TypoScript objects and their PHP implementations later.

 A TypoScript object can be instantiated by assigning it to a TypoScript path, such as::